 There's more to being an anime villain than just doing bad things.
 The most truly disturbing anime villains are the ones that just creep you out.
-These unsettling antagonists in anime can be freaky for myriad reasons.
+These unsettling antagonists in anime can be unsettling for myriad reasons.
 Sometimes, that creepy villain panache involves vomiting up snakes, which vomit up clones of yourself, which vomit up more snakes, which vomit up swords, like Orochimaru from Naruto.

 If you've heard of Fullmetal Alchemist: Brotherhood, you probably know what's coming (certainly, there has been no shortage of memes on the topic).
-Shou Tucker is a state alchemist, who won his position by creating chimeras that can talk.
-Or, pretending to, anyway.
+Shou Tucker is a state alchemist who won his position by creating chimeras that can talk.
+Or pretending to, anyway.
 Actually, he created them using alchemy to fuse his wife and his daughter with dogs, permanently destroying every being involved.

-So, why is he more unsettling than, say Solf J Kimblee, who dresses like a slave owner?
-Because Solf J Kimblee knows he's evil - he just doesn't care.
-Meanwhile, Shou Tucker actually thinks what he did to his wife, his dog, and his daughter, was morally justified.
+So, why is he more unsettling than, say Solf J. Kimblee, who dresses like a slave owner?
+Because Solf J. Kimblee knows he's evil - he just doesn't care.
+Meanwhile, Shou Tucker actually thinks what he did to his wife, his dog, and his daughter was morally justified.
 Few things are more frightening than evil that doesn't recognize itself.

 Caster is the servant of a serial killer named Ryuunosuke Uryuu in Fate/Zero.
-Not only is he absolutely inclined to do his master's horrifying bidding, he also has truly unsettling motives of his own.
+Not only is he inclined to do his master's horrifying bidding, he also has truly unsettling motives of his own.
 In his previous life, he was devoted to Joan of Arc, a character based on the actual historical figure.
 When she was executed as a heretic, Caster gave up on trying to be a decent person.